 Housework: It's enough to make us lunge for the liquor cabinet.
-But maybe not why you think.
+But maybe not for the reason you think.

 As it turns out, vodka has "solvent qualities" that clean mirrors and glass without streaking.
 Of all the spirits, vodka's a great choice for cleaning because it's clear and lacks impurities; it won't leave any residue behind.
 So save some for polishing the shiny chrome, stainless steel, and mirrors in your house.